RobRich999/Chromium_Clang/README.md

 Builds marked with the "+avx2" tag require processors with AVX2 instruction set support.

+Builds marked with the "+avx512" tag require processors with AVX512 instruction set support.

-Builds marked with the "+amd_znver" tag are AVX2 builds tuned for the AMD Zen 2 processor microarchitecture.
+Builds marked with the "+amd_znver2" tag are AVX2 builds tuned for the AMD Zen 2 processor microarchitecture.

+Builds marked with the "+amd_znver4" tag are AVX512 builds targetting thef AMD Zen 4 processor microarchitecture.

 Builds marked with the "+fma" tag require processors with FMA instruction set support.